code42/py42/docs/userguides/basics.md

 ## Initialization

-To do anything with py42, you need to initialize the SDK object:
+To do anything with py42, you need to initialize the SDK:
 ```python
 import py42.sdk